missoso/basic-clab-sonic-l2-evpn/README.md

 $ docker image ls
 REPOSITORY                             TAG       IMAGE ID       CREATED         SIZE docker-sonic-vs                        latest    2d9c647a53df   4 hours ago     797MB
 ```

-**Caveat #1** : It is not an exact science what the image will have, for example when the above was performed the image created had no VXLAN support at the FRR level (altough the version of FRR it comes with has support for it), whcih implies that the VXLAN bins will need to be done at the Linux host level.
-Also when it boots the FRR bgpd daemon is set to "no" independently of the contents of the file /etc/frr/daemons
+**Caveat #1** : It is not an exact science what the image will have, for example when the above was performed the image created had no VXLAN support at the FRR level (altough the version of FRR it comes with has support for it), which implies that the VXLAN binds will need to be done at the Linux host level.
+Also when it boots the FRR bgpd daemon is set to "no" independently of the contents of the file /etc/frr/daemons (so FRR needs to be restarted after boot so that the settings in the file /etc/frr/daemons are applied)

-**Caveat #2** : The binds defined in the clab.yaml for the FRR config and daemons setup don't fully work
+**Caveat #2** : The binds defined in the basic-clab-sonic-l2-evpn.clab.yml for the FRR config and daemons setup don't fully work

 ```bash
     leaf1: